viebel/blog.klipse.tech/_posts/2016-06-23-immutable-perf.md

 All the code snippets of this page are **live** and **interactive** powered by the [klipse plugin](https://github.com/viebel/klipse):

 1. **Live**: The code is executed in your browser
-2. **Interactive**: You can modify the code and it is evaluated after 2 seconds of inactivity or if you press `Ctrl-Enter`
+2. **Interactive**: You can modify the code and it is evaluated as you type

 Now, let's compare the performance of: